 I read broadly: biographies, but mostly journals and memoirs, which I love.
 The Internet has made it possible to find relatively obscure out-of-print books from used bookstores all over the world.
 (I use Abe Books.)

 It is frustrating writing about a world one can never directly experience.
-One of the things that drives me in writing is an intense desire to find out what it was like in that world — what it felt like.
+One of the things that drives me in writing about history is an intense desire to find out what it was like in that world — what it felt like.

 The closer I can get to the experience the better.
 In researching the Josephine B. Trilogy, I took lessons in 18th century dance, tried treatments Josephine might have taken at her spa.